 Natural whey (from the production of the previous day) is added to the milk and bought to a temperature of 33 – 39°C. Natural calf rennet is then added.
 This is when the magic begins.

+Once the cheese-maker believes it is mature enough, he will start working on it.
+The fresh curd is chopped up and kneaded in hot salted water.
+Watching these masters at work, artfully creating their cheese, is a wonder to behold.
 Like magicians they pull, turn, knead, manipulate and shape the curd.
 Before you know it you have a juicy mozzarella appear in front of your very eyes.
 The entire procedure is mesmerizing!

-How to enjoy it
+How to eat mozzarella